jindezgm/cocurrent/README.md

     }
 ```
 ## QueuedChan
 QueuedChan is a channel with dynamic buffer size.
-Unlick traditional channel, push is never blocked and the buffer size follows the performance changes of production and consumption.
+Unlike traditional channel, push is never blocked and the buffer size follows the performance changes of production and consumption.
 ```go
     // QueuedChan example
     c := concurrent.NewQueuedChan()